halfer/gitlab-ls-registry/README.md

 getting registry information, use `read_registry` instead.

-For security reasons, this screen will only show you the token's value for as long as it is visible - as soon as you move to another page on GitHub, you will no longer let you view it.
+For security reasons, this screen will only show you the token's value for as long as it is visible - as soon as you move to another page on GitLab, you will no longer let you view it.
 So, take a copy and put it somewhere safe.

 Installation